BenoBenq/PiADC/README.md

 Gnuplot should start and plot the incoming data.
 To trigger the LED for one second type ```s``` into the pc terminal and hit enter.

 To quit type ```q``` and hit enter.
-You have to manually stop the dataAq programm with cntrl+c.
+You have to manually stop the dataAq programm with ctrl+c.